rockettheme/docs/Docs/wordpress/themes/camber/demo.md

 * [RokGallery][rokgallery]
 * [RokSocialButtons][social]

-Many of these plugins are included with the Momentum RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these plugins are included with the Camber RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 Recreating the Front Page
 -----

-The front page of the Momentum demo sits apart from the rest of the page layouts in that it features the latest and greatest features used in the theme.
+The front page of the Camber demo sits apart from the rest of the page layouts in that it features the latest and greatest features used in the theme.
 It is because of this that several widget and layout overrides were done.
-In this section, we will break down the settings you will need to recreate elements present in the front page of the Momentum theme.
+In this section, we will break down the settings you will need to recreate elements present in the front page of the Camber theme.

 Theme Settings
 -----

 The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a setting override.
-This can be done by navigating to **Administrative Dashboard -> Momentum Theme** and selecting the **+** icon located just above the **Style** settings tab.
+This can be done by navigating to **Administrative Dashboard -> Camber Theme** and selecting the **+** icon located just above the **Style** settings tab.

 It would be a good idea for organization to name this layout override something like **Front Page** as it would be used only for the front page of your site.